 This can be accomplished a couple of ways.
 One way would be to purchase somewhat expensive solar panels to utilize the power of the sun.

 Another way would be to spend thousands of dollars on a generator which can be used on its own or in conjunction with the aforementioned solar panels.
-But why buy one when you can build your own generator?
+But why buy one when you can make a homemade generator with an alternator by yourself?

 Getting Started on Your Power Generator